Write a Book and Change Your Life

 And the wildest part?
 The books that I wrote sold, and continue to sell, to the tune of tens of thousands of copies.

 In my grief, I had stumbled across what novelists have known for centuries: if handled correctly, your life experiences—the pleasure and the pain, the secrets and the sighs—create bestselling fiction.
 David Copperfield is Charles Dickens’ public grappling with his haunting childhood experiences, including a complex, troubled relationship with his father.
 Tim O’Brien is a Vietnam War veteran whose fictional The Things They Carried follows a Vietnam War veteran named Tim O’Brien.
 Jeanette Winterson acknowledges that her novel Oranges Are Not the Only Fruit is her own story of growing up gay in a fundamentalist household in the 1950s.
-Sherman Alexie weaves fact into fiction in his novel, The Absolutely True Diary of a Part-time Indian.

 The list goes on because as I’ve come to discover, the best-kept secret in writing a novel is that every author calls on, crystallizes, and shades his or her life experiences to craft a book, whether they’re writing world-bending sci fi or a thinly-veiled autobiography.
 It is precisely those most conflict-ridden moments of our lives—the tragedies, humiliations, and terrors—that make the best stories.
 Yet, while there exists a wealth of resources explaining how to turn memory into memoir, there are no guides for transforming fact into fiction.